PythonCharmers/python-future/docs/standard_library_imports.rst

     xmlrpc.client
     xmlrpc.server

+Unlike the modules in the ``future.moves`` package or top-level namespace, these contain backports of new functionality introduced in Python 3.3.

-These are currently of alpha quality.
-If you need the full backport of one of these, please open an issue `here
+If you need the full backport of one of these packages, please open an issue `here
 <https://github.com/PythonCharmers/python-future>`_.